grebmann1/cta-cheat-sheet/Documentation/Core/Sharing.md

 - Territories

 ### Organization-Wide Default
-Organization-Wide Default (OWD) estalish the sharing baseline for all standard and custom objects in the Salesforce instance.
-The primary OWD includes :
+Organization-Wide Default (OWD) establishes the sharing baseline for all standard and custom objects in the Salesforce instance.
+The primary OWD includes:
-- In general
+- **In General**
-    - Public Read/Write/Tranfer
+    - Public Read/Write/Transfer
     - Public Read/Write
     - Public Read-Only
     - Controlled by Parent
     - Private
-- Case & Leads
+- **Case & Leads**
-    - Public Read/Write/Tranfer
+    - Public Read/Write/Transfer
     - Public Read/Write
     - Public Read-Only
     - Private
-- Campaign
+- **Campaign**
     - Public Full Access
     - Public Read/Write
     - Public Read-Only
     - Private
-- Pricebook
+- **Pricebook**
     - Use
     - View Only
     - No Access

-`Accounts and Contracts are sharing the same OWD`.
+`Accounts and Contracts share the same OWD`.

-#### Exception related to specific objects
+#### Exceptions Related to Specific Objects

-- Knowledge sharing are controlled by "Data Categories" or "Standard Sharing"
+- Knowledge sharing is controlled by "Data Categories" or "Standard Sharing."
-- Product (No Sharing Rules except for Guest User)
+- Products (No Sharing Rules except for Guest User).
-- Person Account implies
+- Person Account implies:
-    - Contact controlled by parents
+    - Contact controlled by parents.
-    - Contact and Account Private
+    - Contact and Account are Private.
-- Account sharing rule and team sharing provide also control to :
+- Account sharing rules and team sharing also provide control over:
     - `Account & Contract access`
     - `Case access`
     - `Opportunity access`

 ### Role Hierarchy
 By default, 500 roles are allocated.
-This can be increased to 10k (Internal Roles)
+This can be increased to 10k (Internal Roles).

 ### Teams
-Teams are a particular sharing process specifically for a limited set of Salesforce standard objects including:
+Teams are a particular sharing process specifically for a limited set of Salesforce standard objects, including:
 - `Account`
 - `Opportunity`
 - `Case`